 - Please check out the Frequently Asked Questions page for additional information.

 Preliminary and final applications should be submitted prior to the deadlines for the committee’s review:

 Deadline 3: Friday, December 4, 2020

 Deadline 5: Friday, March 5, 2021

 Quick Fund Applications can be submitted anytime and will be reviewed on a rolling basis between Fall 2020 – Spring 2021.

 Please download and read all relevant application guides before submitting any applications to the PGF Committee.

 - PGF funds are available immediately upon the committee funding approval.
 Project funds must be expended by May 31st unless special permission is requested.

 - PGF award funds may be allocated to purchase supplies and/or materials essential to the completion of the project.

 - PGF will not reimburse students for items purchased directly.
 All purchases should go through the university and obey all the purchasing rules.
-All funds are transferred to university department/office that purchased supplies and/or materials, and are not issued directly to students.
+All funds are transferred to university department/offices for the purchase of the supplies and/or materials.
+The funds are not issued directly to the awardees.